gafsel/flutter_plugin_playlist/README.md

 Make sure to check the example and also the original cordova plugin for more details.

+For Android, you can replace the notification icon by adding it at res/mipmap/icon.png.

 ## 4. Todo

 A fast adaptation was the easier solution to my specific needs, so there is lots to improve in the dart code, like creating flutter widgets to encapsulate the service manipulation.